stelcodes/nuzzle/README.md

 ### Special Keys in Webpage Maps
 Nuzzle recognizes some special keys in webpage maps which have side-effects:
 - `:content`: A path to a file that contains markup.
 Nuzzle decided what kind of markup it is based on the filename suffix.
 Supported filetypes are HTML: `.html` and Markdown: `.md`, `.markdown`.
 Nuzzle will add a function that renders the markup under the key `:render-content`.
 - `:tags`: A vector of keywords.
-For each unique tag in the website, Nuzzle will add a tag index page to the `site-config` map under the key `[:tags <tag>]`.
+For each unique tag in the website, Nuzzle will add a tag index page to the `site-data` map under the key `[:tags <tag>]`.
 - `:draft?`: A boolean indicating whether this page is a draft or not.
 When true and `:remove-drafts?` from the top-level config is also true, this webpage will not be passed to your `render-page` function.
 - `:rss`: A boolean indicating whether the webpage should be included in the optional RSS feed.

-## How Nuzzle Transforms the Site Config
+## How Nuzzle Transforms the Site Data
 You can think of Nuzzle's core functionality as a data pipeline.
-Nuzzle takes your site config, applies some transformations, and then sends each webpage map to your page rendering function.
+Nuzzle takes your site data, applies some transformations, and then sends each webpage map to your page rendering function.

 Nuzzle's process can be visualized like so:
 ```